 All sports betting must take place within reservation lands.
 In theory, it would be possible to offer mobile sports betting to customers physically on tribal grounds, but neither tribe has seen fit to offer an app in such a limited context.

-Make no mistake—there is no legal way to place a mobile sports wager in North Carolina at this time.
+Make no mistake—until North Carolina online sports betting launches on March 11, there is no legal way to place a mobile sports wager in North Carolina at this time.
 Any statements to the contrary are either misleading or plain wrong.

 Top teams for betting in NC

-Although there aren’t too many options for wagering in North Carolina at this time, there are plenty of teams that qualify as in-state betting favorites.
+North Carolina has plenty of teams that qualify as in-state betting favorites.
 Of course, nobody is going to be a fan of all of these teams, but there is undoubtedly tons of action whenever one of these teams has a game:

 - Carolina Panthers (NFL)